 Bearing strength at bolt holes and block shear rupture strength of connections are treated similarly to AASHTO Design equations, though with differences for block shear strength and an additional bearing strength equation.
 These equations are presented in Section 1.2.5.
 Both the 1999 and 2005 equations are presented for comparison.
 The method of hole fabrication does not affect the design calculations for bearing strength and block shear strength.
 Also, AISC does not mention the hole type when determining slip resistance, Section J3.8.
 The fatigue categories for mechanically fastened joints used by AISC are identical to those used by AASHTO, discussed in AISC 2005 Appendix 3 and Table A-3.1.
 These tables are reproduced in Figure 1.1 and Figure 1.2.
 The descriptions and important parameters are presented, along with illustrative examples for each type.
 Connections other than mechanically fastened joints are not presented.
 These descriptions and illustrations are basically identical to those used by AASHTO.
 A mechanically fastened joint can be a Category B through a Category D connection, depending on the configuration of the joint.
 The exception item would be the configuration labeled 1.4, a Category C connection.
-This configuration, for members with light bracing attached, is not listed in AASHTO Design 2004.
-(AISC 2005)

-Threshold

-Stress Constant F {TH} Potential Crack
+This configuration, for members with light bracing attached, is not listed in AASHTO Design 2004 (AISC 2005).
+Non-loaded bolted connections occur when secondary members, such as lateral bracing, are attached on primary members or components.
+The connection transfers the secondary forces through the connection however the primary member carries significant load unrelated to the secondary members.
+These forces in the components of primary members pass through the bolted attachment and result in stress concentrations around the bolt holes.
+It is felt that if the bolts are pre-tensioned they will shield the bolt holes from fatigue damage.
+The compressive stress around the bolt holes is greatest at the ends of the hole and can diminish toward the mid-thickness of the plate.
+A significant reduction of shielding may occur in thicker plates.

-Description Category (MPa) Initiation Point

-SECTION 1 - PLAIN MATERIAL AWAY FROM ANY WELDING

-1.1 Base metal, except non- coated weathering steel, with rolled or cleaned surface.
+Threshold Description Stress Category Constant FTH ksi (MPa) Potential Crack Initiation Point SECTION 1 - P LAIN MATE RIAL AWAY FROM ANY W ELDING 1.1 Base metal, except non- coated weathering steel, with rolled or cleaned surface.
 Flame-cut edges with surface roughness value of 1,000 μin.
-(25 μm) or less, but without reentrant corners. А 250 × 10 8 24 (165) Away from all welds or structural connections

-1.2 Non-coated weathering steel base metal with rolled or cleaned surface.
+(25 μm) or less, but without reentrant corners.
+A 250 × 10 24 (165) Away from all welds or structural connections 1.2 Non-coated weathering steel base metal with rolled or cleaned surface.
 Flame-cut edges with surface roughness value of 1,000 μin.
-(25 μm) or less, but without reentrant corners. В 120 × 10 8 16 (110) Away from all welds or structural connections

-Member with drilled or reamed holes.
-Member with re- entrant corners at copes, cuts, block-outs or other geometrical discontinuities made to re- quirements of Appendix 3.5, except weld access holes. В 120 × 10 9 16 (110) At any external edge or at hole perimeter

-1.4 Rolled cross sections with weld access holes made to re- quirements of Section J1.6 and Appendix 3.5.
-Members with drilled or reamed holes con- taining bolts for attachment of light bracing where there is a small longitudinal component of brace force. С 44 × 10 8 10 (69) At reentrant comer of weld access hole or at any small hole (may contain bolt for minor connections)

-Illustrative Typical Exar nples

-SECTION 1 - P LAIN MATE RIAL AWAY FROM ANY W /ELDING

-1.1 and 1.2

-(a) (b) (c) (c)

-(a) (b) (c)
+(25 μm) or less, but without reentrant corners. В 120 × 10 16 (110) Away from all welds or structural connections Member with drilled or reamed holes.
+Member with reentrant corners at copes, cuts, block-outs or other geometrical discontinuities made to requirements of Appendix 3.5, except weld access holes. В 120 × 10 16 (110) At any external edge or at hole perimeter 1.4 Rolled cross sections with weld access holes made to re- quirements of Section J1.6 and Appendix 3.5.
+Members with drilled or reamed holes con- taining bolts for attachment of light bracing where there is a small longitudinal component of brace force. С 44 × 10 10 (69) At reentrant comer of weld access hole or at any small hole (may contain bolt for minor connections) Illustrative Typical Exar nples SECTION 1 - F LAIN MATE RIAL AWAY FROM ANY W /ELDING 1.1 and 1.2 (a) (b) (c) (c) (a) (b) 3 (c) 11.4766 1 00 (110 000)